 As people age, the disks between the back bones (vertebrae) become hard and brittle, and parts of the vertebrae may overgrow.
-As a result, the disks lose some of their capacity to cushion, so more pressure is put on the spinal cord and on the branches of the nerves that emerge from it (spinal nerve roots).
+As a result, the disks lose some of their capacity to cushion, so more pressure is put on the spinal cord and on the branches of the nerves that emerge from it (spinal nerve roots Cranial nerves and spinal nerves ).
 The increased pressure may injure nerve fibers at the point where they leave the spinal cord.
 Such injury can result in decreased sensation and sometimes decreased strength and balance.

 Peripheral nerves Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more

-As people age, peripheral nerves may conduct impulses more slowly and release neurotransmitters is impaired, resulting in decreased sensation, slower reflexes, and often some clumsiness.
+As people age, peripheral nerves may conduct impulses more slowly and release of neurotransmitters is impaired, resulting in decreased sensation, slower reflexes, and often some clumsiness.
 Nerve conduction can slow because the myelin sheaths around nerves degenerate.
-Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (see figure Typical Structure of a Nerve Cell Typical Structure of a Nerve Cell The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more ).
+Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (see figure ).